 Exactly 10 days ago (21 March) we celebrated the birth of Johann Sebastian Bach with a very appropriate Google Doodle, but it is also the birthday on 31st!
 The first one is in the Julian Calendar, that it was in use in the main part of the protestant German lands until 1700.
 However, according the Gregorian Calendar (that we use now), 31 March is also the date that we may celebrate the Bach birthday! 😀

 - “Kommt ihr Toechter, helft mir klagen” from Matthaus-Passion BWV 244

 - “Omnes generationes” from Magnificat in D minor BWV 243

 - “2nd mov.
 Andante”.
 Brandeburg Concerto F Major BWV 1047

-However, the most well known and renowned musician of his time was Franz Joseph Haydn.
+Despite, the most well-known and renowned musician of his time was Franz Joseph Haydn.
 His genius and fame spread throughout the world.
 What is there to say about Haydn?
 Classical?
 Perfectionism?
 Fame?
 I propose his Comic viewpoint as the pianist András Schifff suggested in a The Guardian article years ago.